 Residents and nonresidents may have one paddlefish in their possession in the field.
 Nonresidents may possess no more than the annual harvest limit at any other time.

 Paddlefish taken by bowfishing, gigs, spears and spearguns cannot be released.
-These methods cannot be used Mondays and Fridays.

 No person can possess eggs (attached to the egg membrane) of more than one paddlefish.
 No person can possess more than 3 pounds of processed paddlefish eggs or fresh paddlefish eggs removed from the membrane.
 Processed eggs are any eggs taken from a paddlefish that have gone through a process that turns the eggs into caviar or into a caviar-like product.